Introduction for Pupils

 In addition you are able to choose two subjects from any of the curricular areas (each studied for 3 periods per week).

 The difficulty with choice is that you have to reject things.
 Think carefully before you decide not to continue with a subject.
 Remember you are maturing rapidly and what seems irrelevant to you now may seem very different in a year or two.
 There are many career opportunities open to young people but a number of them have specific entry requirements demanding particular subjects.
 Ensure that your course choices for S3 do not close too many doors to you, by keeping your choices broad.
-Should wish you are able to seek further advice from the school's Careers Advisor, David Johnstone, who visits the school on Monday, Wednesday and Thursday of each week.
+Should wish you are able to seek further advice from the school's Careers Advisor, Zoe Knox, who can be contacted by email at firstname.lastname@example.org.

 If you are in doubt concerning any particular subject choice you can discuss this with your Principal Teacher of Pupil Support or Depute Head at your options interview.
 The options process is an important aspect of the journey of each pupil in the school and staff are committed to it being a positive experience.